Ravi-D/Log-Collection-Simple-REST-API/README.md

     2. 🎉 Your solution should be running! 💨
     3. This method is considered Debugging/Development mode, so your browser will open up the Swagger URL: `https://localhost:####/swagger/index.html`
     3. Consult the next section for instructions on how to use Swagger or Postman to interact with the API.

 #### Via Executable File ####
     1. Navigate to your LogCollection application file (\...\LogCollection\LogCollection\bin\Release\net6.0\) and double click it.
     2. The API should be running! 🏃🏽‍♂️
-    3. Open your Command Prompt window and note down the localhost URL that is being used.
+    3. View your Command Prompt window and note down the localhost URL that is being used.
+    4. Use the first line of information -> `Now listening on https://localhost:7182`
+    5. You will need this URL for the Postman instructions below - we are not using the Swagger UI because this is the RELEASE/"Production" version of the application.
+If you notice in the `Program.cs` file, this is why the Swagger isn't generated.

+#### Via Command Line ####
+    1. Navigate to your LogCollection application file (\...\LogCollection\LogCollection\bin\Release\net6.0\)
+    2. Execute the following command `dotnet run .\LogCollection.exe --project "\...\LogCollection\LogCollection\LogCollection.csproj"`
+        2.5.
+You may optionally add `--urls=https://localhost:4DigitsHere` to use your own port number.
+    4. View your Command Prompt window and note down the localhost URL that is being used.
+    5. Use the first line of information -> `Now listening on https://localhost:7182`
-    4. You will need this URL for the Postman instructions below - we are not using the Swagger UI because this is the RELEASE/"Production" version of the application.
+    6. You will need this URL for the Postman instructions below - we are not using the Swagger UI because this is the RELEASE/"Production" version of the application.
 If you notice in the `Program.cs` file, this is why the Swagger isn't generated.

 📝 Note: